bebenlebricolo/events-manager/trunk/readme.txt

 * added #[\ReturnTypeWillChange] to relevant functions to supress PHP 8.1 deprecated messages
 * removed datetimezone and datetime php8.1 alt files in favour of above supression method for now
 * (in-dev) fixed issues in 6.1.2.3 dev version related to add/edit recurring events JS errors
+* changed booking form headers so they're handled by settings page and can be disabled with blank values
+* added option to add Reply-To event owner for booking emails,
+* added em_booking_email_admin_args filter enabling extra mail args to be added,
+* added $args array param for EM_Mailer::send() so that future enhancements like reply-to can be supplied
+* tweaked heading sizes of booking form headings so they are slightly smaller,
+* fixed template loading of templates/calendar/calendar.php in calendar-full.php and calendar-small.php templates so they are dynamic and overridable
+* added EM_CHECK_THE_LOOP constant to add an additional in_the_loop() check for themes/plugins that mey use em_content outside the loop

 = 6.1.2.1 =
 * fixed php 8.1 fatal error